Introducing your Celebrant:

 I was thrilled to be asked to act as celebrant for one couple who did the “contract signing” at the register office with just two witnesses at minimum cost, leaving them free to have their own ceremony just as they wanted it with no restrictions.
 I felt as if I had “come home” when I worked with them, and for them, to draw the ceremony together exactly as they wanted it and then to conduct it on the day.
 They were really pleased with it and many of their guests remarked how special it was.
 As a result I decided to train to become a professional celebrant.

-I have conducted ceremonies as a Celebrant in Derbyshire, Leicestershire, Lincolnshire, Nottinghamshire, Yorkshire, Greater London and Mykonos with ceremonies across the UK and in Spain planned for this year.
+I have conducted ceremonies as a Celebrant in Derbyshire, Leicestershire, Lincolnshire, Nottinghamshire, Northamptonshire, Staffordshire, Yorkshire, Greater London and in Mykonos and Spain.

 I would be delighted to work with you to ensure that you have the right ceremony, unique, meaningful and truly personal to you for any of the special times in your life without being restricted by other people’s limitations.
 Do contact me so we can have a chat about what you are looking for.